onekiloparsec/vuex-module-generator/README.md

 # vuex-module-generator

 Generate a full-featured [Vuex 3](https://vuex.vuejs.org) module linked to a REST endpoint.
 Especially useful for large Single-Page Applications using more than 50+ endpoints and choosing Vuex as state management.

+This lib has no dependencies apart from vuex.

 ## Basic Usage

 ### Intro

 With this: